 The DD Property is also located approximately 120 km east of Teck’s Trail Metallurgical Complex that produced some 8 million tonnes of zinc, 9 million tonnes of lead, and over 285 million ounces of silver from processing Sullivan Mine concentrate.
 The Sullivan Mine produced concentrate for over 90 years before being closed in 2001.

 The DD Property occurs within a sedimentary basin called the Panda Basin that is geologically similar to the Sullivan Basin hosting the Sullivan deposit located about 45 km to the north.
-The Company believes that the DD Property has similar potential to the Company’s Vine and West Basin Properties for hosting a Sedex deposit.
-Historical drilling (L80-1, IR07-1) by other companies proximal to the DD Property intersected zinc-lead mineralization at the same time horizon that the Sullivan Sedex deposit was formed.
-The historical mineralization combined with the Company’s new insight on geological controls for mineralization on PJX’s Vine Property supports the potential for a Sedex type deposit on the DD Property.
+The Company believes that the DD Property has similar potential to the Company’s Vine and West Basin Properties for hosting a Sullivan type (Sedex) zinc-lead-silverdeposit.
+The Company’s new insight on geological controls for mineralization on the Vine Property supports the potential for a Sedex type deposit on the DD Property.
 Mineralization at the Vine and West Basin Properties appear to be spatially associated with the synsedimentary Moyie fault structure.
 The Company believes that the Moyie fault is similar to the synsedimentary Kimberley fault that was important in controlling zinc-lead-silver mineralization at the Sullivan Deposit.
 The Sullivan time horizon target is estimated to be about 900m to 1200m deep on the DD Property.
 Only one hole has been drilled on the property and it was not drilled deep enough to test the target horizon.

 Teck is assessing the MT target for drilling and is in the process of applying for the relevant permits.

 Terms of the Teck Option Agreement (the “Agreement”)